Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 While there is no treatment for DM, the following management tactics are recommended by Cornell University Richard P. Riney Canine Health Center:

-• Add pet ramps to your environment
+- Add pet ramps to your environment

-• Maintain a healthy weight
+- Maintain a healthy weight

-• Physical therapy
+- Physical therapy

-• Use cushions, rugs, or yoga mats on hardwood or tiled surfaces
+- Use cushions, rugs, or yoga mats on hardwood or tiled surfaces

-• Use a sling or harness for walking and standing, or consider a wheelchair
+- Use a sling or harness for walking and standing, or consider a wheelchair

-• Wear booties to decrease paw damage
+- Wear booties to decrease paw damage

 Prevention

 The only way to prevent DM is to breed dogs selectively.
-Before purchasing a Boxer, ask your breeder for the SOD1 gene mutation testing results on the parent dogs, proving that they both carry two copies of the normal gene.
+Before purchasing a Boxer, ask your breeder for the SOD1 gene mutation testing results on the parent dogs, proving they carry two copies of the normal gene.

-7. Hip & Elbow Dysplasia
+7. Elbow & Hip Dysplasia

 Symptoms